Izanalgit/project-breake-02-backend/README.md

 This API is feed with MongoDB on Atlas service with mongoose modules.
 Theres a local default configuration for dev but requires enviorement value for Atlas URI.

 DB configuration on `/src/config`

+DB models of admin user and product on `/src/models`

 ## Validations